apache/apex-core/operators/io/file_output_operator.md

 #### RemovalListener
 A `Guava` cache also allows specification of removal listener which can perform some operation when an entry is removed from the cache.
 Since `streamsCache` is of limited size and also has time-based expiry enabled, it is imperative that when a stream is evicted from the cache it is closed properly.
 Therefore, we attach a removal listener to `streamsCache` which closes the stream when it is evicted.

+### `setup(OperatorContext context)`
+During setup the following main tasks are performed:

+1. FileSystem instance is created.
+2. The cache of streams is created.
+3. Files are recovered (see Fault-tolerance section).
+4. Stray part files are cleaned (see Automatic rotation section).

 ### <a name="processTuple"></a>`processTuple(INPUT tuple)`
 The code snippet below highlights the basic steps of processing a tuple.